thephpleague/url/dev-master/url/manipulation.md

 echo $newUrl; //displays 'http://www.example.com/hello/p#~toto'
 ~~~

-## Using the URL components
+## Complete URL components and parts modifications

-if your goal is to completely replace one of the URL part you can do so easily using the `Psr\Http\Message\UriInterface` interface modifying methods expose by the object
+To completely replace one of the URL part you can do so easily using the `Psr\Http\Message\UriInterface` interface modifying methods expose by the object

 ~~~php
 use League\Url\Url;